martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 - StorageTableLogs
 - Perf

-I'm interested in the `StorageTableLog` as there could be some logging that is not required.
+I'm interested in the `StorageTableLog` as there could be some logging that might be excessive and is not required.
 The `StorageTableLog` is specific to storage accounts and contains a specific schema.

 The following query will show the amount of entries that are logged per operation using the `OperationName` column.
 This could give some indication of the diagnostics settings we need to look into.